oxagast/spaste/README.md

-A pure perl SSL encrypted port of https://github.com/solusipse/fiche termbin.com in perl.
+A pure perl SSL encrypted port of https://github.com/solusipse/fiche (termbin.com).

 I suggest adding an ssl group and spaste user, the systemd startup/respawn script if its a dedicated setup, and the crontab entry that removes expired pastes, for security purposes.